bodlukas/bodlukas.github.io/_research/rmgp.md

 ## Case studies
 We tested the proposed framework in three case-studies: (a) a simulated earthquake event affecting Zurich (Switzerland), (b) the 1998 Pollino earthquake in Italy, and (c) the 2010 Kraljevo earthquake in Serbia.

-{% include figure image_path="/assets/images/research/OverviewTotal.png" alt="schema_risk_model" caption="The three case-studies used to test the proposed framework." %}
+{% include figure image_path="/assets/images/research/OverviewTotal.png" alt="schema_risk_model" caption="The three case-studies used to test the proposed framework.
+The star and the triangles indicate the earthquake epicenter and the seismic network stations, respectively." %}

 ## Summary